nocopyandpaste/hyde/_posts/2021-04-26-day-14-yoga-make-love.md

 ---
 layout: post
-title: "Day 14: Yoga is to make love to yourself."
+title: "Yoga: Day 14"
 ---

+### Yoga is to make love to yourself.

 <p>No. Not masturbating. </p>